MingZx8/satellite/README.md

 # Overview
+This is a transportation and environment project from TRAQ group in the University of Toronto.
 This project is purposed to detect and **count traffic** in the **satellite images** in order to estimate AADT for road segments.
 Compared to traditional manual methods of traffic collection, this approach is more efficient and economic.

 ![result](https://github.com/MingZx8/satellite/blob/master/imgs/result.png)